Using kea DHCP server for netbooting

 Kea supports using a database to store its leases and host reservations.
 This is what we’re going to setup first.

-and create a user for Kea:
+First, change user to postgres and create a user for Kea:

 # We're running bash under user postgres now

-Then, create 2 seperate databases for Kea: kea-leases
+Then, create 2 seperate databases for Kea: kea-leases and kea-hosts:

 # Still running under user postgres